How to Write the Best Bride Speech with Examples

 “Your love has been my foundation, and I hope to carry the lessons you’ve taught me into my marriage.”

-In the video above Eryn dedicates the entire ending of her bride speech to her mother.
+In the video above, Eryn dedicates the entire ending of her bride speech to her mother.
 In a touching tribute, Eryn breaks from tradition to surprise her with a gift of her bridal bouquet.

 “There are not enough words to say thank you for everything that you’ve done for me.
 So as a small token of my appreciation, I would like to dedicate my bouquet to you.
-When I was a little girl I would always tell you that I love you more than all the grains of sand on Durban Beach and that statement remains true.
+When I was a little girl I would always tell you that I love you more than all the grains of sand on Durban Beach, and that statement remains true.
 However, I’d like to add a few beaches to the mix.”

-best bride speech
+bride speech to husband

 Top 5 Tips on What to Say to Your Husband